michalroots/michalroots.github.io/_pages/books.md

 ## Choose your adventure 🧭

 ### 📒 Let's make a Zine
-I'll take your team on a facilitated journey resulting in a short magazine.
+I'll take your team on a facilitated journey resulting in a **short magazine**.
 <br>
 - Time commitment: from 0,5 to 2 days IRL
 - Perfect fit for one-off workshops or additional building block for team retreats